JonasToth/HighIntegrityTooling/README.md

 ### 12.1 Conversions

 ### 12.2 Destructors

 ### 12.3 Free store

 ### 12.4 Initializing bases and members
+#### 12.4.1 Do not use the dynamic type of an object unless the object is fully constructed
+#### 12.4.2 Ensure that a constructor initializes explicitly all base classes and non-static data members
+#### 12.4.3 Do not specify both an NSDMI and a member initializer in a constructor for the same non static member
+#### 12.4.4 Write members in an initialization list in the order in which they are declared
+#### 12.4.5 Use delegating constructors to reduce code duplication

 ### 12.5 Copying and moving class objects
+#### 12.5.1 Define explicitly =default or =delete implicit special member functions of concrete classes
+#### 12.5.2 Define special members =default if the behavior is equivalent
+#### 12.5.3 Ensure that a user defined move/copy constructor only moves/copies base and member objects
+#### 12.5.4 Declare noexcept the move constructor and move assignment operator
+#### 12.5.5 Correctly reset moved-from handles to resources in the move constructor
+#### 12.5.6 Use an atomic, non-throwing swap operation to implement the copy and move assignment operators
+#### 12.5.7 Declare assignment operators with the ref-qualifier &
+#### 12.5.8 Make the copy assignment operator of an abstract class protected or define it =delete

 ## 13 Overloading

 ### 13.1 Overload resolution
+#### 13.1.1 Ensure that all overloads of a function are visible from where it is called
+#### 13.1.2 If a member of a set of callable functions includes a universal reference parameter, ensure that one appears in the same position for all other members

 ### 13.2 Overloaded operators
+#### 13.2.1 Do not overload operators with special semantics
+#### 13.2.2 Ensure that the return type of an overloaded binary operator matches the built-in counterparts
+#### 13.2.3 Declare binary arithmetic and bitwise operators as non-members
+#### 13.2.4 When overloading the subscript operator (operator[]) implement both const and non-const versions
+#### 13.2.5 Implement a minimal set of operators and use them to implement all other related operators

 ## 14 Templates

 ### 14.1 Template declarations

 ### 14.2 Template instantiation and specialization
+####  14.2.1 Declare template specializations in the same file as the primary template they specialize
+####  14.2.2 Do not explicitly specialize a function template that is overloaded with other templates
+####  14.2.3 Declare extern an explicitly instantiated template

 ## 15 Exception handling

 ### 15.1 Throwing an exception

 ### 15.2 Constructors and destructors

 ### 15.3 Handling an exception
+####  15.3.1 Do not access non-static members from a catch handler of constructor/destructor function try block
+####  15.3.2 Ensure that a program does not result in a call to std::terminate

 ## 16 Preprocessing

 ### 16.1 Source file inclusion
+####  16.1.1 Use the preprocessor only for implementing include guards, and including header files with include guards
+####  16.1.2 Do not include a path specifier in filenames supplied in #include directives
+####  16.1.3 Match the filename in a #include directive to the one on the filesystem
+####  16.1.4 Use <> brackets for system and standard library headers.
+Use quotes for all other headers
+####  16.1.5 Include directly the minimum number of headers required for compilation

 ## 17 Standard library

 ### 17.1 General
+- dont use std::vector<bool> is in code review, by jonathan

 ### 17.2 The C standard library

 ### 17.3 General utilities library
+####  17.3.1 Do not use std::move on objects declared with const or const & type
+####  17.3.2 Use std::forward to forward universal references
+####  17.3.3 Do not subsequently use the argument to std::forward
+####  17.3.4 Do not create smart pointers of array type
+####  17.3.5 Do not create an rvalue reference of std::array

 ### 17.4 Containers library
+####  17.4.1 Use const container calls when result is immediately converted to a const iterator
+####  17.4.2 Use API calls that construct objects in place

 ### 17.5 Algorithms Library